 The Fudge Stripes might be their signature cookie, but the Keebler elves make many other popular cookies as well, including E.L.
 Fudge, Chips Deluxe, Fudge Sticks, and more.
-Chances are if you’ve walked into a grocery store, you’ve seen the iconic yellow packaging with the red and white Keebler logo in the corner and tree leaves behind it.
+Chances are, if you’ve walked into a grocery store, you’ve seen the iconic yellow packaging with the red and white Keebler logo in the corner and tree leaves behind it.

-I thought it would be fun to deeply dive into the history of the Keebler elves, the company behind the classic Fudge Stripes cookies, and the goodies they bake up.
+I thought it would be fun to dive deeply into the history of the Keebler Elves, the company behind the classic Fudge Stripes cookies, and the goodies they bake up.